 - Students use event display of (mostly) leptonic decays to determine: - Lepton ID (electron, muon). - Likely particle ID (W, Z, zoo, Higgs). - Charge if W, using curvature of electron or muon tracks. - Students use particle counts to find e:μ and W+:W- ratios. - Students create mass plots.
-They find the mass of the Z boson and a possible Higgs signal but also other peaks in the mass plot to reveal additional particles. - Students use the iSpy-dvd event and the CMS Instrument for Masterclass Analysis (CIMA).
-If not using CIMA due to internet issues, please see the Low/No Bandwidth Supplement at the end of this document.
+They find the mass of the Z boson and a possible Higgs signal but also other peaks in the mass plot to reveal additional particles. - Students use the iSpy-online event display (or iSpy-dvd if there is insufficient Internet bandwidth) and the CMS Instrument for Masterclass Analysis (CIMA).
+Instructional screencasts are available for iSpy-online and iSpy-dvd (on DVD).

-Dataset: There are 3000 CMS events made up of W, Z, $J/\Psi$ , upsilon, background, and a few Higgs (H) candidates.
+Dataset: There are 3000 CMS events made up of W, Z, J/ $\Psi$ , upsilon, background, and a few Higgs (H) candidates.
 Initially, only W, Z, H, and background are revealed to students; they discover other particles are discovered, and the mentor explains them.
 "Background" events are dilepton events of invariant mass between 2-110 GeV.
 The events are divided into 30 sets of 100.